***This article is written as if you are writing to your mom, but "mom" can certainly be replaced with anyone you love and look up to.

-Writing down words of gratitude and affirmation are so important.
-Not only is it a great exercise for YOU—to really dwell in gratitude for your mom for awhile (which is proven to improve the writer's personal happiness!), but obviously it will mean SO much to them.
+Writing down words of gratitude and affirmation is so important.
+Not only is it a great exercise for you—to really dwell in gratitude for a while (which is proven to improve the writer's personal happiness), but obviously it will mean SO much to them.

-Below are 5 things to write about in a Mother's Day card or letter.
+5 Ideas to Write About in a Mother's Day Card/Letter:

 1. Thank Them